| Effective: 2/19/1980 |

 Arizona State University Emergency Operations Manual

-A major power outage can occur at any time and at any location, but is most hazardous when school is in session.
-The inherent danger during a power outage is panic.
-Personnel should remain calm, as emergency backup power turns on almost immediately, but provides only limited service to the campus.
+A major power outage can occur at any time and at any location.
+The inherent danger during a power outage is confusion, which may lead to panic.
+Personnel should remain calm, as emergency backup power in some buildings may turn on immediately.

 Elevators present a particular safety issue during a power outage because most are not on the emergency power system.
 Facilities Management will inspect all elevators affected by the outage for stranded personnel.
-Any elevator containing trapped personnel is reported immediately to the ASU Police, the Tempe Fire Department, and/or the elevator maintenance contractor as appropriate.
+Any elevator containing trapped personnel will be reported immediately to the ASU Police, the local fire department, and/or the elevator maintenance contractor as appropriate.

 skip navigation bar